 Brian misses his date with Kathy due to problems at work.
 Short Chapter.

 I arrived at the locomotive depot for the morning six-till-two shed men's duty feeling pleased with having a day back on my old job.
 There was variety on the job, cleaning the fires, coaling, watering, and turning locomotives in preparation for their next trips on the main line.
-What I liked best though was the way that shed crews could fill their work ticket and get away early.

 The work was hard and at times uncomfortably hot, but because it was continuous it didn't seem long until we took our break.
 I sat on my own in the cabin canteen after turning down an offer to join the noisy card game that was in progress.
 I was thinking of Kathy and wondering where I should take her on our first date.
 We could go for a drink, but maybe she didn't like going to pubs.
 Pictures perhaps, but I had no idea what was on at the pictures.
 I wish I had found out a bit more about Kathy when I spoke to Lynn at Minstrels.
-My thoughts went to Lynn.
+My thoughts remained on Lynn.
 I could see her clearly in my mind, walking over towards me in the crowded club.
 I was dwelling on what a wonderful moment it was when my thoughts were interrupted by the depot foreman walking in the cabin.

 "Brian, the fireman hasn't turned up for the local goods pickup.
 You'll have to go out."

 I looked at my watch.
 "What time will I finish?
 I'm going out tonight."